Otto Roth: As Commissioner

 By 3 November, the cantonal arrangement was inoperable: the Hungarian armistice allowed the Allied Powers to take up positions in various parts of Hungary.
 This prompted Bartha to resign in protest, leaving Roth as sole leader of the Republic.
 Sometimes described as a "Socialist regime", the new polity reportedly introduced tax brackets, penalizing the highest earners.
 Roth's speech on 31 October also doubled as a call to non-violence: "The Revolution came, but it has now been fulfilled.
 We have shown the world, we have shown to our descendants, that the people of the Banat and Timișoara was able to obtain its republic and a brighter future without any bloodshed."
+Roth worked closely with an agitatorial poet, Franz Liebhard, whom he invited to lecture at the Timișoara Clerks' Association about the coming downfall of bourgeois regimes.

-Nevertheless, there followed a spread of mutinies and peasant revolts, prompting Republican officials to impose martial law.
+Despite such messaging, there followed a spread of mutinies and peasant revolts, prompting Republican officials to impose martial law.
 Looking back on the era in 1960, communist writer Péter Lőrinc described Roth as leader of the "reactionary Republic of the Banat", which, "just one of five days, shot in the head more than one hundred revolutionaries from the 'Red Corner' area of Becskerek!"

-The Republic was repudiated by the Romanians and Serbs, who formed pluralities in, receptively, the eastern and western Banat.
+The Republic was also repudiated by the Romanians and Serbs, who formed pluralities in, respectively, the eastern and western Banat.
 Independent Councils were created throughout these areas, rejecting Republican rule.
 While most activists took to Romanian nationalism or Yugoslavism, Serb peasants in Kusić and Zlatica formed a "Soviet republic" of their own.
 On 17 November, the Royal Serbian Army under Colonel Čolović entered Timișoara.
 This intervention had backing from all community representatives, including Roth.
 The Commissioner welcomed Čolović with a formal ceremony, under the slogan of "Long live internationalism".
 The Banat was not formally annexed to the Kingdom of Serbia, and the Republic continued to exist "on paper".
 Romanian priest Traian Birăescu, who accuses both Bartha and Čolović of war crimes, stresses the continuity between the two regimes: "It is interesting to note that the Serbs have maintained [Roth] in the function that had been created for him by the Timișoara soviet [sic], just as they have maintained that entire organization, under which Romanians had been cowardly murdered."